Elysia-simp/Pride-Shader/README.md

 Please don't come for me to add me on discord for help with decrypting this game I can only encourage you to look up how to do it yourself or study it yourself

+everything written here was originally written by QualiArts and as such they have every right to request a take down (All I did was simplify most of their functions)

 # Prerequisites
 1) obviously a way to decrypt/rip the game
 2) models exported with [minmode's PMX noesis script](https://www.deviantart.com/minmode/art/Update-1-6-Noesis-PMX-VMD-export-809252773)